Academic Information and Policies

 How to Apply

 Complete the FAFSA at fafsa.ed.gov or the ORSAA at oregonstudentaid.gov.
 Complete the remaining steps as found at mhcc.edu/ApplyingFinAid.
-For assistance completing the FAFSA or ORSAA or next steps, please visit the Orientation Center.
+For assistance completing the FAFSA or ORSAA or next steps, please visit the Student Services HUB.
 Online renewal applications are available starting in October.
 The MHCC school code is 003204.

 Types of Aid